Holy memristor: Introduction

 \section{Introduction}

 Like the three familiar circuit elements, namely resistors, inductors, and capacitors, memristors~\cite{chua76a} (resistors with memory) are passive two terminal devices.
-Thanks to its hysteretic response, this newest member of this quadrumvirate of circuitry is able to electronically store digital or analog information.
+Thanks to their hysteretic response, this newest member of this quadrumvirate of circuitry is able to electronically store digital or analog information.
 Consequently, memristors (in the wide sense~\cite{pershin18a}) could potentially be a critical component in the much-anticipated post Von-Neumann revolution in digital computation and electronics.

 Starting with the work of Hickmott in the 1960s \cite{hickmott62a}, the memristive effect has been studied in a wide range of solid state devices under a rich variety of material combinations~\cite{pershin11a}.
-The current research is primarily focused on valance change memory (VCM)~\cite{Sawa08a} cells and electrochemical metallization memory (ECM)~\cite{valov2011electrochemical} cells.
+The current research is primarily focused on valance change memory (VCM)~\cite{Sawa08a} cells and electrochemical metallization memory (ECM)~\cite{valov2011electrochemical,menzel2013switching} cells.
 In the latter, the resistance switching occurs due to the transfer of the active electrode atoms across the insulator layer under the action of an electric field~\cite{valov2011electrochemical}.
 Quite often, ECM cells contain RF sputtered silicon oxide as the insulator of choice~\cite{Schindler08a}.

 Undeniably, it is of value to explore other approaches to further improve memristor fabrication.
 In this article we combine the memristor, the newest passive electrical device, with Scotch whisky~\footnote{Perhaps whisky’s notoriety is exemplified by Pope Francis’ recent comment ‘Questa e la vera acqua santa’ (this is the real holy water).
 (Rome, 9 October, 2021)}.
-Recently a paper explaining the ‘molecular perspective’ behind improved palatability with water dilution~\cite{karlsson2017dilution} has drawn scientific attention to whisky and other complex fluids.
-Our work was triggered by reports that well characterized thin films of whisky and related liquids~\cite{Kim16a,saenz2017dynamics} can be produced in the laboratory on various substrates.
-The process of evaporation is quite a complex phenomenon that is influenced by a variety of factors (such as the chemical composition of the drop, substrate type and quality, and environmental conditions).
-In Ref.~\cite{Kim16a}, the formation of a uniform deposit was explained by the interplay of Marangoni flows (necessary for continuous mixing of particles in the liquid) and a strong particle-substrate interaction~\footnote{The Marangoni effect describes mass transfer due to the gradient in surface tension~\cite{marangoni1871ueber,scriven1960marangoni}.}.
+Our work was triggered by reports that well characterized thin films of whisky and related liquids~\cite{Kim16a,saenz2017dynamics} can be produced in the laboratory on various substrates during the natural evaporation of droplets.